janavivekariya/finance-digest/README.md

 # Finance Digest

-Finance Digest is an investment portfolio management app that helps users track their investments, analyze the impact of recent financial news, and make informed financial decisions.
+Finance Digest is an investment portfolio management app that helps users track their investments, analyze the impact of recent financial news using chrome extension, and make informed financial decisions.

 ## Features